Boiler keeps losing pressure – what pressure should my boiler be?

 - The valve has become jammed open due to a faulty expansion vessel.

 If the PRV is faulty, a replacement is probably necessary.
 If corrosion debris has jammed the PRV open, powerflushing the system could resolve the problem.

 Faulty expansion vessel

-Another component which may cause your boiler to lose pressure is the expansion vessel.
-On a combi boiler, this component is usually fitted inside the boiler’s casing.
+Another reason why your boiler keeps losing pressure may be the expansion vessel.
+On a combi boiler, this component is usually inside the boiler’s casing.
 Its purpose is to accommodate the expansion of the water when it’s heated.

 The expansion vessel consists of two internal compartments divided by a rubber diaphragm.
 One compartment contains water from the central heating; the other contains pressurised air.
 Air is much more easily compressible than water, and so when the water expands, the air is compressed.

 If the air pressure inside the expansion vessel is too low, the system will have no way of accommodating the change in the water’s volume.
 Consequently, the water will discharge out of the system via the pressure release valve.
 Eventually, enough water will discharge from the system so that the boiler will report low pressure when cold, and won’t light.